roman-milk/roman-milk.github.io/jessicas-change-management.md

  I guess he couldn't leave that challenge unanswered.
 However, my man wasn't about to relent 'cause the plan totally depended on him riling the birthday boy up to the max.

  "Maybe, we should take a bitch with us."
 D-Rod continued.
 "That might encourage your bros, don't you agree Matt?
 A bro 'n a hoe.
 Hehehe!
 That still leaves a hoe to entertain the rest of the band."
-Report_Story #8